-II.
-Acquisition of nationality in family relations 3.
-Acquisition through marriage Université de Liège B. Husbands and wives : the age of equality

-- 2^{nd} step in evolution : impact of marriage on nationality was nuanced by providing that foreign wife still acquired the nationality of her husband, but she could resist acquisition - e.g. Belgium : foreign woman could resist acquisition (by filing a notice) e.g. Art.
-4 Act of 1932 : "Toutefois elle [the foreign woman marrying a Belgian citizen] peut renoncer à la nationalité belge par une déclaration ... durant les six mois à partir du jour du mariage ou du jour où le mari est devenu belge [at least provided she demonstrates that she possesses a foreign nationality or would recover one] - Other example : foreign wife's consent needed for acquisition of husband's nationality (e.g. France : Act of 10.08.1927 : foreign woman marrying a French national only acquired French nationality if she consented thereto - during marriage ceremony - and she could also keep her original nationality (again, by filing a notice to that effect)
+- 3. Acquisition through marriage - B. Husbands and wives: the age of equality de Liège - 2nd step in evolution: impact of marriage on nationality was nuanced by providing that foreign wife still acquired the nationality of her husband, but she could resist acquisition - e.g. Belgium: foreign woman could resist acquisition (by filing a notice) e.g. Art.
+4 Act of 1932: "Toutefois elle [the foreign woman marrying a Belgian citizen] peut renoncer à la nationalité belge par une déclaration ... durant les six mois à partir du jour du mariage ou du jour où le mari est devenu belge [at least provided she demonstrates that she possesses a foreign nationality or would recover one]

+- 3. Acquisition through marriage - B. Husbands and wives : the age of equality de Liège - Other example: foreign wife's consent needed for acquisition of husband's nationality (e.g. France: Act of 10.08.1927: foreign woman marrying a French national only acquired French nationality if she consented thereto during marriage ceremony and she could also keep her original nationality again, by filing a notice to that effect)

-- Principle was further implemented through many bilateral conventions - See e.g. Convention between France and Belgium 1947 on the nationality of the married woman: - A woman marrying a national of the other country, shall acquire the nationality of her husband - She could, however make a declaration to keep her original nationality (and hence, not acquire her husband's nationality)
+- 3. Acquisition through marriage - B. Husbands and wives: the age of equality de Liège - Principle was further implemented through many bilateral conventions - See e.g. Convention between France and Belgium 1947 on the nationality of the married woman: - A woman marrying a national of the other country, shall acquire the nationality of her husband - She could, however make a declaration to keep her original nationality (and hence, not acquire her husband's nationality)

-II.
-Acquisition of nationality in family relations

-3. Acquisition through marriage

-Université de Liège

-B. Husbands and wives : the age of equality

-- 3rd step in evolution : principle of automatic acquisition by wife of husband's nationality is abandoned - Turning point : 1957 UN Convention on the Nationality of the Married Women - Preamble : wish of Contracting States to promote "universal respect for, and observance of, human rights and fundamental freedoms for all without distinction as to sex"
+- 3. Acquisition through marriage - B. Husbands and wives : the age of equality de Liège - 3rd step in evolution: principle of automatic acquisition by wife of husband's nationality is abandoned - Turning point: 1957 UN Convention on the Nationality of the Married Women - Preamble: wish of Contracting States to promote "universal respect for, and observance of, human rights and fundamental freedoms for all without distinction as to sex"

-- 1957 UN Convention based on the assumption that the marriage should not have any automatic effect on the nationality of the wife - Art.
-1 of the Convention : "Each Contracting State agrees that neither the celebration nor the dissolution of a marriage between one of its nationals and an alien, nor the change of nationality by the husband during marriage, shall automatically affect the nationality of the wife"
+- 3. Acquisition through marriage - B. Husbands and wives: the age of equality de Liège - 1957 UN Convention based on the assumption that the marriage should not have any automatic effect on the nationality of the wife - Art.
+1 of the Convention: "Each Contracting State agrees that neither the celebration nor the dissolution of a marriage between one of its nationals and an alien, nor the change of nationality by the husband during marriage, shall automatically affect the nationality of the wife"

-II.
-Acquisition of nationality in family relations

-3. Acquisition through marriage

-Université de Liège

-B. Husbands and wives : the age of equality

-- Idea of unity of nationality within family remained a concern for States - In order to reach this goal, the States agreed to provide a possibility for foreign women to acquire the nationality of their spouses - See Art.
-3 of the Convention : "Each Contracting State agrees that the alien wife of one of its nationals may, at her request, acquire the nationality of her husband through specially privileged naturalization procedures." (provision only refers to acquisition by wife of husband's nationality... not the opposite)
+- 3. Acquisition through marriage - B. Husbands and wives: the age of equality de Liège - Idea of unity of nationality within family remained a concern for States - In order to reach this goal, the States agreed to provide a possibility for foreign women to acquire the nationality of their spouses - See Art.
+3 of the Convention: "Each Contracting State agrees that the alien wife of one of its nationals may, at her request, acquire the nationality of her husband through specially privileged naturalization procedures." (provision only refers to acquisition by wife of husband's nationality... not the opposite)